 What can I do with a degree in Early Childhood Teacher Education?

-Through their Early Childhood degree, graduates develop a valuable set of skills that are transferrable to a range of careers, including:
+Through their Early Childhood Teacher Education degree, graduates develop a valuable set of skills that are transferable to a range of careers.
+These skills include:

 - Knowledge of teaching and learning processes

 - Understanding of early childhood experiences and development

 - Interpretive and analytical thinking